 Since leaving the Tonight Show, Jay has been able to focus full-time on his car collection, making a point of driving five vehicles every day to keep them in road condition.
 Even with this level of attention paid to keep the vehicles in tip-top shape, parts inevitably break.
 Finding replacement parts for classic and hand-built cars, some of them more than 100 years old, is virtually impossible, and manufacturing new ones using traditional methods can get very costly, very quickly.

 Fortunately, Jay and his team do not need to rely solely on traditional methods, but instead, employ cutting-edge technology to solve this problem.
-By implementing 3D scanning and 3D printing into their renovation workflow, they can create end-use parts and casting patterns for the vehicles.
+By implementing 3D scanning, reverse engineering and 3D printing into their renovation workflow, they can create end-use parts and casting patterns for the vehicles.
 Not only is the technology providing massive benefits for vintage cars, it is also proving invaluable for one-of-a-kind and custom vehicles that do not have mass-produced parts stock available.

 One such car, the EcoJet, is a concept vehicle that was hand-built by Jay’s team.
 The EcoJet features a 650 horsepower Honeywell gas turbine engine that runs on biodiesel fuel.
 It is basically a car wrapped around a jet engine, which means that it cannot be started inside the garage because of the jet wash it creates.

 “Because the EcoJet has to be pushed out of the garage and out of trailers at shows, it is easy for people to inadvertently lean on and break the vents that are installed just behind each door on the car,” explains Jim Hall, Chief Engineer at the Big Dog Garage.